Author Guidelines

 - The manuscript should be written with a clear division and numbered sections.

-- Sections should be numbered using this format: I, II, III, …
+- Sections should be numbered using this format: 1, 2, 3, …

 - Appropriate headings should be provided for all sections and sub-sections, where each heading must be on a separate line.